Foreign Countries Where the USMLE is Accepted

 United Arab Emirates (UAE)

 If you pass all USMLE Steps, you are exempt from the oral and written exams.
 However, if you only pass Steps 1 and 2, you will still need to take the oral exam.
-You can be offered a position as a General Practitioner if you have passed USMLE.
+Passing the USMLE may qualify you for a position as a General Practitioner.

 The link to the UAE government website regarding this information can be found here: https://mohap.gov.ae/en/services/transfer-of-a-doctors-license